Tips and tricks to start writing on the SAP Blog

 - Most of us want to deliver the best way to manage an implementation question—to develop the solution that work all the time.
 When we take the additional time to iterate, test, perfect and document the solution, it builds our credibility.
 It only makes sense to share it.

 - My personal driver is to never forget something.
 I want to make sure I know everything there is to know about a feature I’ve struggled with in the past when I walk into customer meetings.

 - Doing it while it’s fresh on our mind

-- We should try not to push out the blog post by a few days because it is very likely we will lose the motivation to do it.
-Writing or making recordings while we remember exactly how to make it work is key.
+- We should try not to push out the blog post by a few days because we will likely lose motivation to do it.
+It is key to write or make recordings while we remember exactly how we built the new design.